zac7777/Entropy/Entropy/Sets/Weapons/Knives.md

 ---
 *I never knew that blood powered our body, I just thought the gods had gifted us death confetti*

+## Level 7
+#### Throwing Spike
+*Short, Light, Martial, Common*

+Weight: 0.5kg

+One handed: +1 AP cost on all moves, -5 Accuracy
+Two handed:
+##### Actions

+---

+*Poke:* 2 AP, Melee Range, 1d20 piercing damage the target gains 1 level of bleeding

+Accuracy: +14
+Critical: +7

+---

+*Throw:* 3 AP, 60m, 2d8 + 1 piercing damage, this unequips this weapon, sending it to the target's location, on critical hit the target gains 3 levels of bleeding

+Proficiency requirement: 3

+Accuracy: +27 - 3 * proficiency
+Critical: +7

+---
+*Tiny and deadly needles, if you're lucky they'll hit something important, but they can't keep chasing you if they keep trying to pull rods from their muscles*

 #itemSet #weapons